Ahmed525-12/Ahmed525-12/README.md

 Developer
 ---------

-Ahmed is a developer in flutter and nodeJS.
-Experience one year in flutter and I have built many projects with clean code and good architecture.
-Experience two years with front-end web development angular framework.
+Ahmed is a developer in Flutter and .Net.
+I have Two years in Flutter and I have built many projects with clean code and good architecture—I have Four years with front-end web development angular framework.

-* 🌍  I'm based in medina ,SA
+* 🌍  I'm based in Medina,SA
 * ✉️  You can contact me at [ahmed.sayed.abdelaty@outlook.com](mailto:ahmed.sayed.abdelaty@outlook.com)

 ### Skills